izzy/pyflogd/README.md

 pyflogd is a monitoring tool to support you when tracking down potential file system bottlenecks.
 It uses the inotify kernel API.

+pyflogd uses a dev-friendly JSON output format.
+Every line will contain one JSON object with a type and a path property.
+You can parse the lines and analyse which files are accessed and written the most.

 ## Requirements

 - Python
+  - daemon
+  - docopt
+  - hashlib
+  - json
+  - lockfile
   - pyinotify
-  - json
-  - daemon
+  - schema
   - signal
-  - lockfile
-  - hashlib

 ### Notes on using pyflogd on Ubuntu